Audio Gift Guide: Top picks for the music lovers in your life

 My choice: Bowers & Wilkins PX7 ($399)

-As with the in-ear category, I still haven’t found anything to beat the Bowers & Wilkins PX7 for audio quality coupled to highly effective noise-cancellation (way too effective, according to my girlfriend …).
-They are also comfortable to wear, and their dual-pairing capability is something which, once experienced, you’ll never want to be without.
+As with the in-ear category, I still haven’t found anything to beat the Bowers & Wilkins PX7 for audio quality coupled to highly effective noise-cancellation (way too effective, according to my girlfriend).
+They are also comfortable to wear, and their dual-pairing capability is something that, once experienced, you’ll never want to be without.
 You can be simultaneously connected to say an iPhone and a Mac, and as soon as you play audio from one or the other, the headphones Just Work.
-With 30 hours of battery-life, and a 15-minute fast-charge for an extra five hours, they are also super practical.
+With 30 hours of battery life, and a 15-minute fast-charge for an extra five hours, they are also super practical.

 Lower cost: Bose QQ35 Series II (around $200)

 These were once the king of noise-cancelling headphones, and are still an excellent and popular choice today – at around half the cost of the PX7.
-In my view, you are sacrificing some audio quality, as well as dual-pairing, but they are every bit as comfy, and still very much a premium audio product.
+In my view, you are sacrificing some audio quality, but they are every bit as comfy, and still very much a premium audio product.

 Popular: Apple AirPods Max ($549)